angelswat/academic-kickstart/content/home/certifications.md

   certificate_url = ""
   date_start = "2018-10-01"
   date_end = ""
-  description = "Academic course about general structure of research papers and administration and elaboration of different kind of documents on LaTex platform."
+  description = "Academic course about general structure of papers, administration and elaboration of any kind of documents on LaTex platform."

 [[item]]